The 1961 Freedom Riders' fight against segregation in America

 The solution was the Freedom Rides.

-Activists from the Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC) decided to test the new law by riding buses through the American South.
+Activists from the Congress of Racial Equality (CORE) decided to test the new law by riding buses through the American South.

 They would start in Washington, D.C., and ride through Virginia, North Carolina, South Carolina, Georgia, Alabama, and Mississippi.

-The Freedom Rides began on the 4th of May, 1961, when thirteen protestors, seven black and six whites, boarded two Greyhound buses in Washington D.C.
+The Freedom Rides began on the 4th of May 1961, when 13 protestors, 7 black and 6 whites, boarded two Greyhound buses in Washington D.C.

 They intended to arrive in New Orleans on May 17 to celebrate the anniversary of the 1954 Brown v.
 Board of Education court ruling that found that segregated public schools were unconstitutional.